 How To Get Over Trust Issues To Improve Your Relationship

 You may have heard the term “trust issues” used to describe having difficulty trusting friends, partners, or loved ones.
 But what does it actually mean to have trust issues, and what happens to a person’s relationships when they struggle to open up to others?
-We will explore the answers to these questions, as well as ways of combatting trust issues, in this article.
+We will explore the answers to these questions, as well as ways of combatting trust issues or lack of trust, in this article.

 Getty